Avro Lancaster 'S Sugar'

 Martin built the replica in memory of his father and to commemorate the 55,573 airmen who were killed whilst serving in Bomber Command.
-We are very grateful to Martin for loaning this exhibit to the Museum.
-It is on display in the main hall and is open to the public for cockpit tours.
+The Avro Heritage Museum is now the proud owner of Sugar, which is on display in the main hall and is open to the public for cockpit tours.

 PRICE: £2 per person *

 DURATION: 20 minutes